One of the best (?) things about growing old is that you forget so many things that occurred earlier during your lifetime.

 It recognizes, and rewards, a customer’s satisfaction & appreciation for receiving excellent service!

-Call reviews are written, and should be viewed, more as a future action plan for the rep, and not merely a summary of what actually happened.
+Call reviews are written, and should be viewed, more as a future action plan for the rep, and not merely a summary of what already happened.

 The monitored call write-up should not just record history, but clearly show the rep what opportunities existed to improve that call & what behaviors can & should be practiced on future calls!